The Development Plan sets out a vision of how communities will develop in the future.

 The following documents support the Angus Local Development Plan:

 Assesses the landscape capacity for urban expansion across Arbroath, Brechin, Carnoustie, Forfar, Kirriemuir, Monifieth, Montrose, Edzell, Friockheim, Letham and Newtyle.

 Town Centre Health Checks are recommended, through the planning system, as a way of analysing the factors which contribute to a successful town centre.

 The Retail Floorspace Survey, undertaken every two years, is a survey of town centres in all seven Angus towns.

 The principle of Strategic Flood Risk Management is to avoid locating new development in areas of flood risk.
 Directing all new development away from areas of flood risk in existing communities is not always a viable or sustainable option and there will be a need to ensure that development adapts to the changing climate.

 Shows how the environmental considerations and issues identified in the Environmental Assesment have been taken account of and integrated into the angus Local Development Plan

 Since the Angus Local Development Plan was adopted in September 2016 we have focused on the implementation of the Plan, through our Action Programme.

-A key focus of this work has been working with landowners and developers of allocated sites to assist in the delivery of development.
-Regular contact with the development industry ensures that we have an up to date understanding of market conditions, development progress and delivery issues across all sites identified in the Plan.
+A key focus has been maintaining regular contact with landowners and developers of allocated sites to ensure that we have an up to date understanding of market conditions, development progress and delivery issues across all sites identified in the Plan.
 This allows officers to be proactive and to help address any emerging issues quickly.